-I just added a Wasp Special to the studio, a bizarre mono from the late 70s...what an absolutely nasty-sounding synth.
-I love it! ^_^
+The Wasp Special is a bizarre monosynth from the late 70s.
+What an absolutely nasty-sounding synth.
+It's easy to love it! ^_^

 The Wasp's filter design "abuses" digital inverters as if they were analog op-amps, leading to distortion, "grunge" and other "nasty" artifacts that define the specific sound of its filter, available in LP, BP and HP flavors...yummy.

 The "Special" is a second-generation Wasp from the mind of Chris Huggett, progenitor of the OSCar synth.
 This one eschews the awful molded-plastic case of the original Wasp for a classy wood chassis but keeps the touch-sensitive keyboard.
-For something that has a lot of digital components in it, this is one of the warmest, phattest, dirty-ass synths I have ever heard.
+Surprisingly for something with digital components in the signal path, this is one of the warmest, phattest, dirty-ass synths I have ever heard or played.

-The touch keyboard is nowhere near as bad as I feared as it seems to be a capacitance design instead of a crappy membrane!
+The touch keyboard is nowhere near as bad as I feared as it is a capacitance design instead of a crappy membrane!
 Very easy to get bizarre glissandos and pitch sweeps.
 Triggering is suprisingly rather accurate.
-Takes some getting used to, though.
+Takes a bit of getting used to, though if you've never played a touchplate or capacitance keyboard.

 I had to apply a bit of TLC before this one sounded very good, it wasn't in too bad shape for around 27 years old.
 A little touch-up on the woodwork...It was a little dinged-up when I got it.
 Also, it needed some interior work with a soldering iron to get it back to "new" condition electronically - one leg of a cap had come loose from the board, some pots needed serious cleaning and I had to re-mount and re-solder a footage selector switch that had cold solder joints, causing Osc 2 to drop out occasionally.
 Physically its pretty solid now.
 I imagine the build quality of the first-gen plastic jobbies was rather "iffy", at least people have said so...I think I was very lucky to get a post-EDP model.